marcos4503/documentation-template/README.md

 # Support projects like this

 If you liked this Documentation Template and found it useful for your projects, please consider making a donation (if possible).
-This would make it even more possible for me to create and continue to maintain projects like this, but if you cannot make a donation, it is still a pleasure for you to use it! <b>If you use this template, please also consider leaving a link to this repository at the bottom of your documentation, so that more people can get to know this template!</b> Thanks! 😀
+This would make it even more possible for me to create and continue to maintain projects like this, but if you cannot make a donation, it is still a pleasure for you to use it!
+Thanks! 😀

 <br>